Kyle-t-Schmidt/100-days-of-code/log.md

 ### Day 54: December 17, 2020

-**Today's Progress**: Today I spent time workeing on my Articles project.
+**Today's Progress**: Today I spent time working on my Articles project.
 I am working on exploring ways to my regression algorithms work a bit better.

 **Thoughts:**: I should have done the EDA first, but I jumped the gun a little bit.